A Comprehensive Review of Collagen Supplements

 Scientific Evidence:

-- A 2018 randomized, placebo-controlled trial in Nutrients examined the effects of collagen peptides on bone mineral density in postmenopausal women.
-Over 12 months, participants taking 5 grams of collagen peptides daily showed increased bone mineral density and improved bone markers compared to the placebo group 5.
+A 2018 randomized, placebo-controlled trial in Nutrients studied postmenopausal women taking 5 grams of collagen peptides daily for a year [5].
+These participants showed higher bone mineral density and improved bone markers compared to a placebo group.

 4. Muscle Mass Increase